Creative Studies (M.S.)

 - A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).
 Preference is shown to those with GPAs of 3.0 or higher.

 - A written statement of the applicant’s professional or educational goals and how a degree in creativity studies supports these goals.
-The recommended length for the letter of intent is two to three pages (use form provided by department).
+The recommended length for the letter of intent is two to three pages.

 - Brief biographical sketch, one to two paragraphs, that provides a summary of the applicant’s accomplishments, areas of expertise, and experiences.

 - Five years of professional experience (distance program applicants only; distance students must begin with the certificate program).